Keith Best: Biography

 Keith Best was born in Brighton, and was educated at Brighton College and Keble College, Oxford, before becoming a barrister in 1973.
 He served in the Territorial Army Royal Horse Artillery 289 Para Bty and Royal Artillery in airborne and commando forces and as a Naval Gunfire Support Liaison Officer 1967–89, reaching the rank of Major, awarded the Territorial Decoration (TD) and as a Brighton Borough councillor 1976–80.
+He is a founder member of the Tory Reform Group.

 During his time in Parliament he served on the Welsh Affairs Select Committee, was an officer of the Parliamentary Group for World Government and was the Chair of the International Council of Parliamentarians Global Action.
 After his election to Parliament Best was driving when his car was involved in an accident resulting in the death of his personal assistant; he was cleared of responsibility.

 During the privatisation of British Telecom, individuals were limited to a single allocation of shares.
 Best submitted several applications by using minor variations of his name.
 On 30 September 1987, he was sentenced to four months' imprisonment for this deception and was fined £3,000.
 On 5 October 1987, the Court of Appeal ruled that his jail sentence was too harsh, and Best was released but his fine was increased to £4,500.

 In 1987 his successor as MP for Ynys Mon was Plaid Cymru candidate Ieuan Wyn Jones.
 In 2000 Best failed in a bid for reselection by the Conservative Party in Ynys Môn.

 In 1987 he became the Chairman of the Executive Committee of the World Federalist Movement, but he transitioned to the Secretary role in 2018.
 He is the former Chair of Parliamentarians Global Action.
 He was Director of Prisoners Abroad 1989–93.
 He was Chief Executive of the Immigration Advisory Service 1993–2009.
 He was Chairman of the Council of the Electoral Reform Society 1998–2003 and served on its Council for fifteen years.
 He was Chairman of Electoral Reform International Services Ltd 2004–14.
 He is Chairman of Conservative Action for Electoral Reform.
 In 2003, he was named by The Guardian as one of the 100 most influential people in public services in the UK.